Discreet Confidential Consultation (213) 374-3952

 So, we have to see what the surrounding circumstances are in that case and why you failed to register within five days of your birthday.
 If you did forget, sometimes prosecutors might consider that and give you a break if they feel that you are not trying to do anything wrong.

-You're not up to no good, especially if you come to register the next time, then obviously, the defense has a pretty good argument.
+You need to be up to good, especially if you come to register the next time then obviously, the defense has a pretty good argument.
 They just forgot before.
 You don't want to ignore this because they don't take that type of stuff very lightly.

 The defense in that situation would be that I didn't intend to violate Penal Code 290 PC.
 I forgot that I was supposed to register.
 That's a tough one because most people do know.